Invasive Species in Nova Scotia

 Carolina Fanwort

-Fact Sheet Vascular Plant Cabomba caroliniana Description Bottom-rooted, submersed aquatic plant.
+VASCULAR PLANT Cabomba caroliniana Description Bottom-rooted, submersed aquatic plant.
 Stems usually 1-2 m but up to 10 m long.
-Underwater leaves opposite, fan-like
+Underwater leaves opposite, fan-like and finely divided; floating leaves small, oblong,

 Read More »